mstolin/wishlist-inviter/docs/mail-service.md

 Then it will be redirected to the *Gmail-Adapter* and send to the recipient who is supposed to buy the products.

 If the request is invalid, a 400 error is send.
+For an unauthorized client, a 401 error is responded.
 Otherwise, a 500 error is send.

 ### Send Invitation [POST]

 + Request (application/json)

+    + Headers

+        Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE2NjA3NDk4MTksImlhdCI6MTY2MDY2MzQxOX0.fTF35iyBNsflkDlv2vdIQNjH6X0GexD7Q5MaEpg_T8o

+    + Body

         {
             "recipient": "recipient@domain.tld",